skip to content

 Pursuant to s 10AA, before granting bail to a person who has been charged with a child exploitation material offence, a bail authority must consider the harm that people who deal with child exploitation material cause to children by contributing to demand for the abuse of children.

 The bail authority can question the applicant or any other person who may be able to provide information relevant to the application.
-If the bail authority is a court it can take evidence on oath from the applicant or any other person.
+If the bail authority is a court, it can take evidence on oath or affirmation from the applicant or any other person.
 It can also order a report about issues arising in a bail application.
 Such reports are prepared by officers of the Department for Correctional Services, or, in the case of a child, the Department for Human Services (Youth Justice).

 Where a person released on bail becomes a terror suspect during the bail period, they can be arrested without warrant and upon arrest the bail agreement is taken to be revoked [Bail Act 1985 (SA) s 19B].